MenlyCSE/map-app-guide/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is will give you instructions on how to set up your project locally.
-To get a local copy up and running follow these simple example steps.
+Follow these simple steps and/or watch the YouTube guides.

 <br>
 <p align="right"><a href="#readme-top">-back to top-</a></p>